A generic landing page call to action is stopping you from getting conversions.

 Call to action button colors are critical, and it’s the first thing that catches your visitor’s attention, so it needs to be visually appealing.
 Before finalizing, consider your brand’s color, hue, and color contrast.
 It is estimated that color influences up to 90% of our purchasing decisions; therefore, you must select the best color for a call to action button.

-For example, Groundfloor’s Landing Page CTA.
-The green “Get started” on invest ground floor landing page contrasts nicely with its surroundings while still looking good amongst the site’s branded elements.
-Green, red, or any other bright color is a good choice for call to action button colors.
+For example, Change’s Landing Page CTA.
+The red “See it in action” on their landing page contrasts nicely with its surroundings while still looking good amongst the site’s branded elements.
+Green, red, or any other bright color is a good choice for call-to-action button colors.

 In most cases, the deciding factor whether a user will or will not click through are the words used in the call to action button.
 Keep a few things in mind when choosing your wording.